 7 Tips for Getting Back to Your Yoga Practice After an Injury

-Getting back to your yoga practice after an injury can be challenging to say the least.
+Getting back to yoga practice after an injury can be challenging to say the least.
 Physically, your body isn’t in the same shape it was at the time of the injury.
-And, not practicing yoga for an extended period of time, along with a more sedentary lifestyle, can be hard on your mental and emotional state.
+Not practicing yoga for an extended period of time can be hard on your mental state.
+A more sedentary lifestyle can also affect your emotional state.

 Fortunately, there are some things you can do to make getting back to your yoga practice after injury a little less stressful.